mugpeng/peng2edbrain/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Peng's 2ed brain.
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Hello from Peng.
+Welcome to my 2ed brain, hope the knowledge I shared here can be a some useful insights for you.
+If you are interested in my other projects, pls visit: [mugpeng (Peng)](https://github.com/mugpeng)